 Short Storage Compartment on the Schwinn Trailblazer

 Wheels and tires are another area where budget trailers can either shine or fail.
 The Burley Bee shines with its solid-quality 1.75 x 20″ wheels that have metal rims and quick release center buttons for easy removal.
-The tread is pretty standard and is the same tire found on Burley’s Encore trailers which are a step up from the Bee.
+The tread is pretty standard and is the same tire found on the Burley’s Encore X which is a step up from the Bee.

 Many budget trailers have low-quality 16″ tires on plastic rims.
 16″ tires, in general, are a disadvantage because safety precautions recommend a maximum of just 10 MPH.
 20″ wheels, on the other hand, usually have a recommended maximum of 15 MPH.
 If you want to ride fast or cover long distances, 16″ wheels are not your best bet.

 Burley Bee 20″ Wheels vs. InStep 16″ Wheels